siggy/bbox/docs/README.md

 ### Nine Inch Nails

-Around 2008 I saw Nine Inch Nails perform Echoplex using a beat machine that occupied the entire stage:
+Around 2008 I saw Nine Inch Nails perform Echoplex using a drum machine that occupied the entire stage:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6O_92BTrUcA" frameborder="0" allowfullscreen></iframe>

-It occurred to me I'd love to try to build something like this.
+I loved it, and I wanted to build it.

 ### Beatboxer in JavaScript

-In 2016 I attempted to replicate Nine Inch Nails' beat machine on a web page, using as little code as possible.
-The result was a JavaScript app called [Beatboxer](https://sig.gy/beatboxer/):
+In 2016 I attempted to replicate Nine Inch Nails' drum machine on a web page, using as little code as possible.
+The result was a few hundred lines of JavaScript, HTML, and CSS, I called it [Beatboxer](https://sig.gy/beatboxer/):

 <iframe width="900" height="315" src="https://sig.gy/beatboxer/" frameborder="0" allowfullscreen></iframe>

-This was a fun little project, where I learned a bit about [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+This was a fun little project, I learned a bit about [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) for playing sounds and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) for timing.

 ## A rewrite in Go

 [Go](https://golang.org/) has recently become my favorite programming language.
 Rewriting Beatboxer in Go was a great excuse to play with the language a bit more.

-Beatboxer requires input from a keyboard, which then transmits beat changes to LEDs, a console renderer, and a drum loop.
+Beatboxer transmits input from a keyboard to LEDs, a console renderer, and a drum loop.
 The Go language really shines here in allowing explicit definition of these concurrent threads, with communication via Go Channels.
 This whole architecture is summarized nicely in [BeatBoxer's main](https://github.com/siggy/bbox/blob/master/cmd/bbox.go).

 Reading and playing back audio files in Go turned out to be more work than in JavaScript.
 I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.

 I found an awesome collection of high quality drum samples at [99sounds.org](http://99sounds.org/drum-samples/).
-It's free for download, but definitely throw them a donation if you appreciate their work.
+It's free for download, but throw them a donation if you appreciate their work.
 I found their 808 beats to be just want I needed.
-I reached out to confirm they were ok with me using their samples in a public art project, and [Tomislav](https://twitter.com/bpblog) replied a few hours later with full support.
+I reached out to confirm they were OK with me using their samples in a public art project, [Tomislav](https://twitter.com/bpblog) replied a few hours later with full support.

 ## Back to the project

-With a working prototype in Go, I returned to thinking about building a physical beat machine.
+With a working prototype in Go, I returned to thinking about building a physical drum machine.
 [Burning Man](https://burningman.org/) seemed like a reasonable destination for a project like this, and provided a concrete deadline for added motivation.

 I began brainstorming a structure with my good friend [@yet](https://twitter.com/yet), who pointed out that a long, flat structure like the one used by Nine Inch Nails would not fare well in the gale-force winds of the Black Rock Desert.
-He suggested wrapping the beat machine into the shape of a phone booth, as a more compact structure would be much easier to build, transport, and support.
+He suggested wrapping the drum machine into the shape of a phone booth, as a more compact structure would be much easier to build, transport, and support.

 ### Addressable LEDs

 As the physical form continued to coalesce, I knew I'd need buttons to enable beats, and LEDs to provide feedback.
 I began researching addressable LEDs.
 Like Go, this was another domain where I was looking for a personal project to enable learning more about.
 Arduino seemed to be the platform of choice for working with LEDs.
 I was not very familiar with Arduino or Raspberry Pi.
-I recalled a conversation I had with my friend [Nick](https://github.com/hebnern), who had integrated an Arduino in [The Krawler](https://www.facebook.com/thekrawler/)'s fire poofers.
+I recalled a conversation I had with my friend [Nick](https://github.com/hebnern), who had integrated an Arduino into [The Krawler](https://www.facebook.com/thekrawler/)'s fire poofers.
 He mentioned the lack of library support being a pain point that would not exist on a Pi, since it's basically just a Linux computer.
 I opted to build the project around a Pi for this very reason, though aware that I was going a bit against the grain for an addressable LED project.

 Fortunately the amazing folks at [Adafruit](https://www.adafruit.com/) had a tutorial on [controlling NeoPixel LEDs with a Raspberry Pi](https://learn.adafruit.com/neopixels-on-raspberry-pi).
 Even more fortuitious, the library used in the tutorial, [jgarff's rpi_ws281x](https://github.com/jgarff/rpi_ws281x), came with a Go wrapper!